RI DAILY

 Does the Roosevelt Island RIOC Tax Support Bloated Bureaucracy?

-Why does RIOC need over 20 people earning six-figure incomes on its payroll?
-The president/CEO pulls down over $200K, plus benefits beyond the wildest dreams of most of us.
+Why does RIOC need 24 people earning six-figure incomes on its payroll for this little village?
+The president/CEO pulls down over $243K, plus benefits beyond the wildest dreams of most of us.

-That’s right.
-In the last budget’s final version, 22 people were shown to earn over $100,000 per year.
+In the last budget’s final version, 24 people earned over $100,000 per year.
+Three of them earned over $200,000.
 Plus generous benefits and a pension plan better than anything most of us will ever see.

 There’s even a “warehouse manager” topping the six-figure threshold.
 What warehouse? you might wonder.